Am0nR2/QuizzLett/README.md

 # QuizzLett
- A Quiz Application, that brings random questions from an API with selected category, and difficulty
+ * A Quiz Application, that brings random questions from an API with selected category, and difficulty
+ * Made With React